tanchongmin/taskgen/contrib/AgentWrapper/README.md

 Any other Wrapper is fine.
 This helps to expand upon the characteristics of the Agent without changing the base code.

+See `ExampleWrapper.py` for an example of what the Notebook should contain

 If it is good and sufficiently used by others, it will be ported over to the main TaskGen repo with acknowledgement of you as the author :)